Compiling and Installing Custom PHP Modules in ServBay

 Step 6: Compile and Install the Module

-Once configured, compile the module using make
+Once configured, compile with make

 make -j ${CPU_NUMBER}